Back

 Let’s imagine you're ready for the men’s final.
 The strawberries and cream are nicely chilled and players are warming up.
 At the time of writing, Novak Djokovic and Carlos Alcaraz are favourites to win the trophy on July 16 this year, so we’ll explain different ways of betting based on them reaching a final battle together.

 The first thing you need to do is have a LeoVegas account.
-You can easily achieve this by registering as a new user on our trusted sportsbook.
+You can easily achieve this by registering as a new user on our trusted online sportsbook here.
 This only takes a moment and we encourage you to take advantage of our sports betting welcome offer when getting started.
 Simply make a deposit to your new account and you’ll be 100% ready to sit back, check out the odds, and place a wager before enjoying the match.

 BET NOW ON WIMBLEDON